Addressing risks

 Hands holding mineral rockComputers and electronic equipment – including related conflict minerals

-Cleaner cleaning floorCleaning services
+Cleaner cleaning floorCleaning and security services